zekedoesgames/ZekOS/README.md

-Hello this is ZekOS, I dont know what to do here so see about.html, handbook-sysdev.html
+Hello this is ZekOS, I dont know what to do here so see about.html and Docs/